octue/octue-sdk-python/docs/source/asking_questions.rst

 How to ask a question
 ---------------------
-You can ask any digital twin a question if you have its service UUID, project name, and permissions.
+You can ask any service a question if you have its service ID, project name, and permissions.
 The question is formed of input values and/or an input manifest.

 .. code-block:: python